 Regulation and governance have become a core concept in the social sciences and for good reasons.
 While redistributive, distributive, and developmental policies still abound, the expanding part of governance is regulation that is rule making, monitoring and enforcement.
 Few projects are more central to the social sciences than the study of regulation and regulatory governance.
 Regulation, along with the significant issues raised or affected by it, have become central to the work of social scientists from many disciplines including political science, economics, law, sociology, psychology, anthropology and history.
 A strong interest of other professional and scholarly communities, such as physicians, nutritionists, biologists, ecologists, geologists, pharmacists and chemists, makes regulatory issues even more central to scientists and practitioners (Braithwaite, Coglianese and Levi-Faur, 2007).
 The financial, ecological, legitimation and moral crises of our time make regulatory issues even more central then ever before.
-Thus, the demand for better, fairer, more efficient, and more participatory systems of governance promises that regulatory governance will continue to capture the imagination of scholars and dominate the agenda of policy makers.
+Thu, the demand for better, fairer, more efficient, and more participatory systems of governance promises that regulatory governance will continue to capture the imagination of scholars and dominate the agenda of policy makers.
 While regulatory governance is hardly a new feature of the social sciences, the issue still attracts less systematic and theoretical attention then it deserves.
-Attention should focus on the plurality of aspects and forms in which rule making, rule monitoring and rule enforcement enter into our economic, political and social life as well as on the creation of regulatory capitalism as a global politicaleconomy order (Levi-Faur, 2011).
+Attention should focus on the plurality of aspects and forms in which rule making, rule monitoring and rule enforcement enter into our economic, political and social life, creating regulatory capitalism as a global order which is yet to be better understood.